Vinicius-PR/Gallery-JS-Vanilla/README.md

 # How can I use it?

 First, you can clone the project at your folder.
-Use the commande line on you folder:
+Use the command line:

  > git clone https://github.com/Vinicius-PR/Gallery-JS-Vanilla.git